-Despite global emission norms tightening with every passing year and the heightening emphasis of governments on manufacturers to launch EVs, some gas-guzzling off-roaders are hanging on.
-Such is the case of at least Toyota’s go-anywhere SUVs Toyota Prado and Toyota Land Cruiser.
-According to a report from the Japanese auto magazine bestcarweb.jp, the company plans to renew the smaller of the iconic 4×4 SUVs for another generation.
+Despite global emission norms tightening with every passing year and the heightening emphasis of governments on manufacturers to launch EVs, some gas-guzzling off-roaders have managed to hang on.
+Such is the case of at least Toyota’s go-anywhere SUVs Toyota Prado and Toyota Land Cruiser which now has a four-year waiting period.
+According to a report from the Japanese auto magazine Best Car, the company plans to renew the smaller of the iconic 4×4 SUVs for another generation.

-The fourth-gen Toyota Land Cruiser Prado came out in September 2009, and it has received two facelifts during this time.
-The all-new, fifth-gen Toyota Prado will debut in summer 2022 (June-August 2022), as per a report from bestcarweb.
-A dealer source of creative311.com also suggests a 2022 launch.
+The fourth-gen Toyota Land Cruiser Prado came out in September 2009, and it has received two major facelifts during this time.
 As planned with the new Land Cruiser, the Prado hybrid variant may arrive well after the launch of the regular gasoline models.

 Australian launch speculated in 2023

-A report from carsales.com.au in March 2021 had suggested that there would be a delay in the market launch of the next-gen Land Cruiser Prado in Australia, where the car has a strong fan following.
+Before most of the aforementioned reports, an article from carsales.com.au in March 2021 had suggested that there would be a delay in the market launch of the next-gen Land Cruiser Prado in Australia, where the car has a large following.
 A source privy to developments has said that the redesigned model is “at least more than two years away” from the region.
 With the launch timing in Australia affected, Toyota Motor may also push back the market release in New Zealand.

 The source revealing the deferred launch talked about the design of the model.
-The exterior would not be similar to that of the RAV4, as some auto magazines have represented it recently.
-Toyota has to maintain the design identity of the globally acclaimed off-roader, and giving it the garb of a crossover is illogical for this reason.
+The exterior would not be similar to that of the RAV4, as some auto magazines have represented it last year.
+Toyota has to preserve the design identity of the globally acclaimed off-roader, and giving it the garb of a crossover is illogical for this reason.
 Toyota’s crossover range has grown considerably since the Prado came out in 2009, and if anything, the virility would be heightened in the new generation.

 Current Toyota Prado soldiers on with minor updates

 The interior design remains unchanged.
 As per the report, the third-row seat upholstery has seen a downgrade from genuine leather to faux leather.
-The front seat backrests were said to receive a new design, but there’s no confirmation about that yet.
 Customers selecting the Black or Attitude Black Mica paint option can no longer specify the interior in beige.
 Intelligent Clearance Sonar (ICS) is now standard equipment.

 Toyota Prado 70th Anniversary Edition model

 Based on the TX L package trim, the 70th Anniversary Limited model offers unique styling with a black radiator grille, jet black radiator grille bars, jet black headlamp garnish, piano black fog lamp bezels, 18-inch black alloy wheels, piano black exclusive roof rails, black ORVMs, and jet black tailgate garnish.
-A 70th Anniversary emblem can be specified as a dealer-level option for a price of JPY 23,100 (USD 210).
+A 70th Anniversary emblem can be specified as a dealer-level option.

 The special treatment continues with a richer material and trim appointments with brown genuine leather upholstery and silver dashboard ornament.
-Black floor mats with the 70th Anniversary logo can be added as a dealer-level option for an extra JPY 35,200 (USD 319).
+Black floor mats with the 70th Anniversary logo can be added as a dealer-level option.

 For the United States